- China Travel Guide

 Read more

-However, if your plans include a multi-city tour around the country or even a short tour to several destinations, you will need a China tourist visa, and it’s wise to get help to ensure your application right the first time around.
+However, if you are not eligible for visa-free entry or 240-hour visa-free transit, and your plans include a multi-city tour around the country or even a short tour to several destinations not in the permitted stay area, you will need a China tourist visa, and it’s wise to get help to ensure your application right the first time around.
 If you don’t, you may find yourself frustrated and confused at your local China embassy or China Visa Application Service Centre when you realize you haven’t quite ticked all the necessary boxes.

 Whether you’re planning a countrywide adventure or a single city visit, get the drum here in our travel guide.
 We’ve got you covered for the many unexplored possibilities of travel in China.